-Natural Resources Careers Camp held the end of July click
+For anyone interested in attending the Natural Resources Careers Camp held the end of July click

+here to get more details.
 This is a one week (Sunday through Saturday) coeducational summer camp program for high school students interested in pursuing a career in forestry or natural resources.

-it takes to enter the Environmental field and courses of study needed.
+Careers at Department of Natural Resources is a detailed description for mostly high school students of what it takes to enter the Environmental field and courses of study needed.

 In 2006, the Maryland Forest Service celebrated 100 years of assisting Maryland landowners with their forestry needs.
 A patch program was one of the many projects created for that celebration.
 We, along with the Maryland Forestry Boards, are happy to continue offering the program as the Maryland Junior Forest Ranger Patch Program.